flivni/batch_queue/README.md

 BatchQueue is queue that takes jobs and runs them, in aggregate, via a callback on a background thread.
 You can process a “batch” of N jobs at a time or after T seconds whichever comes sooner.

+## Example
-Example: You want to send metrics to Amazon’s AWS CloudWatch service every 60 seconds or when the batch size reaches 20, whichever comes first.
+You want to send metrics to Amazon’s AWS CloudWatch service every 60 seconds or when the batch size reaches 20, whichever comes first.
 You might write code like this:

 ```
 # Create the AWS CloudWatch Client